runemalm/OpenDDD.NET/docs/building-blocks.rst

 Entity
 ------

-An **Entity** has a unique identity within an aggregate and a lifecycle managed by its Aggregate Root.
+An **Entity** has a unique identity and a lifecycle managed by its Aggregate Root.

 .. code-block:: csharp